Farhan Zulkifli

-Muhammad Farhan bin Zulkifli (born 10 November 2002), better known as Farhan Zulkifli or just Farhan, is a Singaporean professional footballer who plays either as a winger or full-back for Singapore Premier League club Hougang United and the Singapore national team.
+Muhammad Farhan bin Zulkifli (born 10 November 2002), better known as Farhan Zulkifli or just Farhan, is a Singaporean professional footballer who plays either as a winger or full-back for Singapore Premier League club Lion City Sailors and the Singapore national team.
 Considered as one of the brightest talents in the country, he is known for his pace, dribbling and playmaking abilities.

 Club career

 Hougang United

-Farhan make his career debut coming on as a substitute and scored 12 minutes into his 2019 Singapore Premier League debut against Home United on 29 June 2019.
-At 16 years and 231 days, he became the SPL's second-youngest ever scorer then.
+Farhan make his career debut coming on as a substitute and scored 12 minutes into his 2019 Singapore Premier League debut against Home United on 29 June 2019, where at 16 years and 231 days, he became the Singapore Premier League's second-youngest ever scorer then in a 2–0 win.
 Farhan was named in Goal Singapore's NxGn 2020 list as one of the country's biggest talents following his impressive start to life at Hougang.
 He made a further 11 appearances for Hougang in the 2019 season.

 Farhan would start both the 2020 Singapore Premier League season opener and the 2020 Singapore Community Shield.
 However, the 2020 Singapore Premier League season hasn't been the best of years for Farhan, by his own admission.
 Farhan played in 12 matches and only had a solitary goal to his name.

 Farhan would go on to play a total of 1767 minutes in the 2021 season bagging 20 appearances however, he failed to score a goal once during the 2021 Singapore Premier League season.

 2022 for Farhan could be called his breakout year as he managed to make 18 appearances for the team and scoring 1 goal during the 5–1 thrashing of Young Lions.
 Farhan also played a crucial role in Hougang United's triumph over Tampines Rovers in the 2022 Singapore Cup Finals, helping his team stun Tampines Rovers 3–2 to clinch the cup.